github/explore/topics/opengl/index.md

 url: https://www.opengl.org/
 wikipedia_url: https://en.wikipedia.org/wiki/OpenGL
 ---
 OpenGL (Open Graphics Library) is the computer industry's standard API for defining 2-D and 3-D graphic images.
 OpenGL allows new hardware innovations to be accessible through the API via the OpenGL extension mechanism.
-It is used in CAD, virtual reality, video games and flight simulation.
+It is used in CAD (Computer-aided design), virtual reality, video games, and flight simulation.